bravoPan/img-veditor/README.md

 ## Install
-make sure `ffmpeg` on your machine.
+- make sure `ffmpeg` on your machine.

-Use `conda env create -f environment.yml` and activate your env `conda activate veditor`, then run the script `python edit.py` will produce the video.
+- `conda env create -f environment.yml`
+- `conda activate veditor` activate your env
+- `python edit.py` run the script will produce the video.

+## Suggestion
+For mobile device the resolution `768X1280`